Case Study: Using Art As Inspiration For Interior Design

 – – –

 For more information about our interior design services visit the relevant pages on our website, or contact our studio to discuss a project you are taking on.
-We’d like to thank Katharina Bollinger, one of our interior designers who worked on this project and provided many of the details for this article to be written.
+We’d like to thank Katharina Bollinger, one of our interior designers who worked on this project and provided many of the details for this case study to be written.